pyca/cryptography/docs/hazmat/primitives/asymmetric/dh.rst

         .. versionadded:: 1.7

-        :param DHPublicKeyWithSerialization peer_public_key: The public key for the peer.
+        :param DHPublicKey peer_public_key: The public key for the peer.

         :return bytes: The agreed key.
 The bytes are ordered in 'big' endian.